Gill, in his commentary, gives us a useful summary of this chapter.

 ‘In spite of the fact that David’s notorious sins against Bathsheba and Uriah are not mentioned here, there is no effort whatever to conceal his multiplying unto himself wives and concubines specifically contrary to the Law of God.’

-The Philistines whom David had formerly correlated with while fleeing from Saul, gathered together against him when they heard that he was anointed king over Israel.
-In this case, this was a pre-emptive attack against David, 2 Samuel 5:17-25.
+The Philistines, whom David had formerly correlated with while fleeing from Saul, gathered together against him when they heard that he was anointed king over Israel, 1 Chronicles 14:8.
+In this case, this was a pre-emptive attack against David, 1 Chronicles 14:9 / 2 Samuel 5:17-25.
 They must have thought before David could assemble an army, they could easily defeat him, but this wasn’t the case.

-Notice David was wise enough to inquire of God before entering the battle, after, he does as God commands and wins the victory.
+Notice David was wise enough to inquire of God before entering the battle, and God tells him to go ahead with the battle, 1 Chronicles 14:10.
+After, he does as God commands and wins the victory, 1 Chronicles 14:11.

 Barnes, in his commentary, says the following concerning the gods that were left.